MA: Marketing Authorization

 Protection and Pediatric Orphan Disease

-The 10-year period mentioned for orphan diseases in the previous section is extended to 12 years if the MA application includes results from all studies conducted in accordance with an agreed pediatric investigation plan (Regulation (EC) No 1901/2006 of the European Parliament and of the Council of 12 December 2006, Article 37).
+The 10-year period mentioned for orphan diseases in the previous section is extended to 12 years if the MA application includes results from all studies conducted under an approved pediatric investigation plan (Regulation (EC) No 1901/2006 of the European Parliament and of the Council of 12 December 2006, Article 37).

 It should be noted that if a supplementary protection certificate (SPC) exists, there are specific provisions regarding pediatric studies (see below).